MSc Economics and Data Analytics

 Block II: Economics

-In the Summer trimester, you will do a supervised thesis or internship.
+In your third trimester (Summer), you will do either a supervised research thesis (ECON40090) or

 A primary degree with a minimum of an upper second class honours or international equivalent in Economics or a degree in which Economics is a major component.